Russian media campaign falsely claims Bucha deaths are fakes - NewsBreak

 “Among the first to appear were these Ukrainian shots, which show how a soulless body suddenly moves its hand,” a report Monday on Russia-1’s evening news broadcast declared.
 “And in the rearview mirror it is noticeable that the dead seem to be starting to rise even.”

-But high-resolution satellite images show some of the dead bodies have been lying on the residential streets of Bucha since early March, days after the Russian occupation began.
-On April 2, a video taken from a moving car was posted online by a Ukrainian lawyer showing those same bodies still scattered along Yablonska Street in Bucha.
-The Associated Press independently matched the location bodies in the satellite images of Bucha from commercial provider Maxar Technology to separate videos from the scene.
+But satellite images from early March show the dead were left out on the streets of Bucha for weeks.
+On April 2, a video taken from a moving car was posted online by a Ukrainian lawyer showing those same bodies scattered along Yablonska Street in Bucha.
+High-resolution satellite images of Bucha from commercial provider Maxar Technology reviewed by The Associated Press independently matched the location of the bodies with separate videos from the scene.
 Other Western media had similar reports.

-AP journalists have seen the bodies of dozens of people, many of them shot at close range and some with their hands tied behind them, left on the streets of Bucha since Russian troops retreated last week.
-On Tuesday, AP journalists saw a pile of six burned bodies, with a child's blackened foot amid the tangled corpses.
+Over the weekend, AP journalists saw the bodies of dozens of people in Bucha, many of them shot at close range, and some with their hands tied behind them.
+At least 13 bodies were located in and around a building that residents said was used as a base for Russian troops before they retreated last week.

 Yet Russian officials and state-media have continued to promote their own narrative, parroting it in newspapers and on radio and television.
 A top story on the website of a popular pro-Kremlin newspaper, Komsomolskaya Pravda, pinned the mass killings on Ukraine, with a story that claimed “one more irrefutable proof that ‘the genocide in Bucha’ was carried out by Ukrainian forces.”